alexk99/the_router/vrrp/vrrp_lab_2.2.md

 ## 2) Checking connectivity

-Make sure that initiall configuratio is ok and hosts c5 and c6 are able to ping their default gataways (virtual router group 10 and 11) and to ping host c4.
+Below are some commands to make sure that the initial configuration is ok and hosts c5 and c6 are able to ping theirs default gateway (virtual router group 10 and 11) and they are able to ping host c4.

 ### c5